MagnetismDiagram

 Magnetic Field Patterns

 This diagram covers Magnetic Field Patterns within Magnetic Fields for GCSE Physics.
-Revise Magnetic Fields in Magnetism for GCSE Physics with 13 exam-style questions and 12 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 3 of 14 in this topic.
+Revise Magnetic Fields in Magnetism for GCSE Physics with 14 exam-style questions and 12 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 3 of 13 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position